kbengine/kbengine.github.com/docs/programming/entitydef.md

 What needs to be defined Entity:

-	Stored in the database
+	Stored in the database.
-	Ability to facilitate remote access
+	Ability to facilitate remote access.
 	Need to manage and monitor its engines, such as: AOI, Trap, etc...
-	When a disaster recovery server can automatically recover
+	When a disaster recovery server can automatically recover.

 What needs to be defined Entity-attribute:

-	Stored in the database
+	Stored in the database.
-	Entities are after migration data is still valid (only cellapp Migrating Entities, such as teleport-scene) When a disaster recovery server can automatically recover
+	Entities are after migration data is still valid (only cellapp Migrating Entities, such as teleport-scene).
+	When a disaster recovery server can automatically recover.

 What needs to be defined Entity-method:

-	Ability to facilitate remote access
+	Ability to facilitate remote access.

 You need to perform the following steps: